Emporia, Kansas: Economy

 In addition to Emporia State University and other large public-sector employers such as the city and county governments, the public schools, and the county hospital, Emporia has several large private-sector employers.
 Previously, a Tyson Foods beef-packing plant employed more than 2,400 workers.
 Hostess Brands has a bakery in Emporia.
 Hopkins Manufacturing Corporation, founded in Emporia in 1953, by E.L.
 "Bud" Hopkins, and recognized in 2003 as the city's Large Employer of the Year, makes products for the automotive aftermarket.
 The Braum dairy store chain, based in Oklahoma City, originated in Emporia in 1952 under the name Peter Pan.
 Simmons Pet Food operates a multi-acre plant in Emporia that manufactures wet dog food.

 On January 25, 2008, Tyson unexpectedly announced the layoff of 1,500 workers (more than 60 percent) by March 25, 2008.
 The company said it needed to move its slaughter operations closer to where the cattle are raised in western Kansas.
 As the city's largest employer for 37 years, the Tyson plant creates almost 10 percent of the local economy.
+In December 2024, Tyson announced to the 809 remaining employees that the plant in Emporia would be permanently ceasing operations on February 14, 2025.
+The company plans to continue their optimization strategy of consolidating operations in western Kansas.

 Education

 Colleges and Universities

 Emporia is home to Emporia State University and Flint Hills Technical College.
-From 1882 to 1974, the private College of Emporia previously existed, and since the city had two colleges during its early years, it was sometimes called the "Athens of Kansas."
+From 1882 to 1974, the private College of Emporia previously existed, and since the city had two colleges during its early years, it was sometimes called the "Athens of Kansas".